GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The complexity of software is an essential property, not an accidental one.
-Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
+> ### Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
 >
-> ~ *Fred Brooks*
+> ~ *Eric S. Raymond*

 ---
 ## 🏎 Quick Facts